-Wells Fargo has agreed to pay \$18.5 million.
-After attorney's fees, costs, and settlement administration expenses are deducted, an estimated \$13,575,000 will be distributed to Class Members. \$1 million from this amount will be used to compensate Class Members who can show that they suffered severe emotional distress as a result of the calculation error.
+Wells Fargo has agreed to pay \$21,865,690. \$18,169,325 will be distributed to Class Members. \$1.45 million from this amount will be used to compensate Class Members who can show that they suffered severe emotional distress as a result of the calculation error.
 The rest will be distributed as described in Sections 9 and 10.
+Payment of attorney's fees, costs and administration expenses are described in Section 17 below.

-9. How much will my payment be?
+9. How much will my payment be and how will these payments be calculated?

 If you do nothing, you will receive a check for at least \$.
 This is in addition to the \$ Wells Fargo has previously sent you.
+The check will be made out to you and any co-borrower(s) you had on the mortgage.
 Your share of the settlement fund is based on the following factors: (1) the amount of your unpaid balance at the time of the error; (2) whether you were delinquent on your loan for six months or more at the time of the error; and (3) how much Wells Fargo previously sent you.
 For a detailed explanation of all the steps taken to calculate your settlement share, please go to www.HomeLoanModificationSettlement.com and review the Allocation Plan document.
-You can also apply for additional payments if you suffered severe emotional distress.
-See Section 10.